nicelion/piren/README.md

 * Raspberry Pi 2 or newer
 * 16x2 LCD display
 * Working buttons attatched to the GPIO pins

+## Parts List

+These are the parts I used.
+Obviously, you don't need to get the *exact* buttons and wires I used, but I do recomend them.
+The LCD I recomend, I strongly recomended.
+If you buy one thing off line, I recomend it be the LCD.
+Reason being: it comes with a i2c backpack, which needs to be soldered on.
+The backpack allows you to only need 4 GPIO pins for use.

+I was able to go to a local RadioShack to get most of the buttons.
+Fortunately, the were going out of business, (kind of sad really) and all there stuff was 60% off.
+After following these links, the seem to be sold out online, but they should be available at your RadioShack.

+- [RadioShack Momentary Pushbutton Switches (2-Pack) | $3.99](https://www.radioshack.com/collections/switches/products/pk2-spst-push-sw) x2.
+(I used these to switch the brand and models)
+- [RadioShack SQ No Push Switch | $3.49](https://www.radioshack.com/collections/switches/products/sq-no-push-switch) x4 (Used for the phaser and wails and other sirens.)
+- [RadioShack SPST RED Switch | $3.49](https://www.radioshack.com/collections/switches/products/spst-red-switch) x1 (Used for the horn)
+- [RadioShack Pushon/Pushoff Switch | $3.99](https://www.radioshack.com/collections/switches/products/pushon-pushoff-sw) x1 (Used as the modifier for multiple sirens.)
+- [RadioShack SPST Micromini Switch | $4.49](https://www.radioshack.com/collections/switches/products/spst-micromini-sw) x1 (Used for the wail loop)

 ## Setup